Absentee ballot applications

 - At the polls, voters who have voted AB will be indicated on the voter rolls so people cannot vote twice.

-- If you have voted AB but wants to go to polls, you must withdraw their ballot at the Town Clerks office by 5pm Friday Oct 3.
+- If you have voted AB but wants to go to polls, you must withdraw your ballot at the Town Clerks office by 5pm Friday Oct 3.